 7. Take some time off

 You’re always complaining you can never get away because things are so busy.
-Now’s your chance.
+Now’s your chance when business is slow.
 The staff can take care of things in the office – get out for the afternoon and enjoy a round of golf, go to a matinee, spend the day at the beach with your favourite book, even get away overnight and enjoy a bed & breakfast somewhere.
 That way you’ll be rested and ready to go when things pick up again.

 8. Clean up your email files

 This is not something most people enjoy doing, but it can really help to increase your efficiency when you’re trying to find things.
 Be liberal with your delete button and stay on top of that chore.